aliciaha311/document-management-dashboard/README.md

 ### Front-End Application
 - No issues running the front-end application.
+- No issues running the updated testing.

-### Testing Challenges:
+### Testing Challenges: Previous Attempt
-- I was unable to get the front-end tests to run successfully.
+- I was unable to get the front-end tests to run successfully using the Jest framework.
 - The test setup involves importing the HTML file straight from the website, and testing the content of each of the elements, since the HTML directly displays the output of the Javascript application.
 - Despite attempts to implement delays for asynchronous functions, the tests do not execute correctly as attempting to fetch the HTML always returns null.
 - This is my first experience with front-end testing, and I encountered challenges in setting up and executing the tests effectively.

-### Testing Approach
+#### Testing Approach
 - The function `fetchHTMLfromWebsite()` aims to fetch the HTML content from the website `http://127.0.0.1:3000`.
 - JSDOM is used to create a simulated browser environment with the now fetched HTML content for each test.